stuible/WHSPR/README.md

-      Description:  Records, anomizes and stores your own secret in return for a previous visiotrs secret.
+      Description:  Records, anonymizes and stores your own secret in return for a previous visiotrs secret.
-                    Anonamization is done through pitch
+                    Anonymization is done through pitch
                     modulation and automatic deletion of secrets
                     will be implemented shortly.